tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/threading_and_queues.md

 @{$reading_data$Reading data how to}, which also gives an overview of functions that simplify the construction of input pipelines.

-The TensorFlow `Session` object is multithreaded, so multiple threads can easily use the same session and run ops in parallel.
+The TensorFlow `Session` object is multithreaded and thread-safe, so multiple threads can easily use the same session and run ops in parallel.
 However, it is not always easy to implement a Python program that drives threads as described above.
 All threads must be able to stop together, exceptions must be caught and